Please click here to see Mathematical and Statistical department information.

-- Students must earn a minimum grade of C- (1.7) in all major courses taken at CU Denver and must achieve a minimum cumulative minor GPA of 2.0.
+- Students must earn a minimum grade of C- (1.7) in all courses that apply to the minor and must achieve a minimum cumulative minor GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the minor GPA.
-Students cannot complete minor or ancillary course requirements as pass/fail.
+Courses taken using pass/fail grading cannot apply to minor requirements.

-- Students must complete a minimum of 6 upper-division level MATH credit hours with CU Denver faculty.
+- Students must complete a minimum of six upper-division level MATH credit hours with CU Denver faculty.

 Program Restrictions, Allowances and Recommendations